Node.JS- the platform that’s built on the top of Google V8 engine is popular for managing concurrent requests efficiently.

 Redis is a magic bullet that must be used with Node.JS app strategically depending upon the type of data and access you need.

-Roll the ball of Node.JS development keeping all the pros and cons of redis in the mind.
+Roll the ball of Node.JS development services keeping all the pros and cons of redis in the mind.